 St. John’s Church – 18 Chaple St

 St. John’s Methodist Church, now St. John’s Senior Housing, was built in 1875 for $40,000.
-Methodism is the 3rd oldest religious denomination in Dover (after the Congregationalists and the Quakers), beginning in 1819 at the old court house on Tuttle Square.
-The congregation grew quickly and in 1825, on land donated by the Waldron family (many of whom are buried in the family cemetery at the back of the property), a small 2-story wooden church was built here.
+Methodism is the 3rd oldest religious denomination in Dover (after the Congregationalists and the Quakers), beginning in 1819 at the old courthouse on Tuttle Square.
+The congregation grew quickly and in 1825, on land purchased from the Waldron family (many of whom are buried in the family cemetery at the back of the property), a small 2-story wooden church was built here.

 For more information about St. John’s Church, Click Here.